2015–16 Grand Prix of Figure Skating Final

 The 2015–16 Grand Prix of Figure Skating Final and ISU Junior Grand Prix Final took place from December 10 to 13, 2015 in Barcelona, Spain.
 Hosted by Barcelona for the second year in a row, the combined event was the culmination of two international series — the Grand Prix of Figure Skating and the Junior Grand Prix.
 Medals were awarded in the disciplines of men's singles, women's singles, pair skating, and ice dancing on the senior and junior levels.
 For the first time, medals were also awarded in synchronized skating.

 Records

-The following new ISU best scores were set during this competition:
+The following new highest senior and junior scores were set during this competition: